Discrete State Transition Algorithm for Unconstrained Integer Optimization Problems: Application for traveling salesman problem

 As for a \textit{n}-city traveling salesman problem, a permutation of $\{1,2, \cdots, n\}$ is used to represent a solution to the problem in discrete STA.
 Based on the representation, three special transformation operators are proposed to illustrate local and global search.\\ (1) swap transformation

 where, $A^{swap}_{k} \in \mathbb{R}^{n \times n}$ is called swap transformation matrix, $m_a$ is a constant integer called swap factor to control the maximum number of positions to be exchanged, while the positions are random.
 If $m_a = 2$, we call the swap operator local exploitation, and if $m_a \geq 3$, the swap operator is regarded as global exploration in this case.
-Figure \ref{swaptsp} gives the function of the swap transformation graphically when $m_a = 2$.
+Fig.\ref{swaptsp} gives the function of the swap transformation graphically when $m_a = 2$.
+In this case, the state transition process is as follows

-\\ (2) shift transformation
+(2) shift transformation

 where, $A^{shift}_{k} \in \mathbb{R}^{n \times n}$ is called shift transformation matrix, $m_b$ is a constant integer called shift factor to control the maximum length of consecutive positions to be shifted.
 By the way, the selected position to be shifted after and positions to be shifted are chosen randomly.
 Similarly, shift transformation is called local exploitation and global exploration when $m_b = 1$ and $m_b \geq2 $ respectively.
-To make it more clearly, if $m_b = 1$, we set position 3 to be shifted after position 5, as described in Figure \ref{shifttsp}.
+To make it more clearly, if $m_b = 1$, we set position 3 to be shifted after position 5, as described in Fig.\ref{shifttsp}.
+In this case, we have

-\\ (3) symmetry transformation
+(3) symmetry transformation

 where, $A^{sym}_{k} \in \mathbb{R}^{n \times n}$ is called symmetry transformation matrix, $m_c$ is a constant integer called symmetry factor to control the maximum length of subsequent positions as center.
 By the way, the component before the subsequent positions and consecutive positions to be symmetrized are both created randomly.
 Considering that the symmetry transformation can make big change to current solution, it is intrinsically called global exploration.
-For instance, if $m_c = 0$, let choose component 3, then the subsequent position or the center is \{$\emptyset$\}, the consecutive positions are $\{4,5\}$, and the function of symmetry transformation is given in Figure \ref{symtsp}.
+For instance, if $m_c = 0$, let choose component 3, then the subsequent position or the center is \{$\emptyset$\}, the consecutive positions are $\{4,5\}$, and the function of symmetry transformation is given in Fig.\ref{symtsp}.
+Then, we have

+\begin{multicols}{2} \begin{remark} The transformation matrix comes from the identity matrix by random elementary transformation.
+Taking the swap operator for example, the swap transformation matrix can be computed by the following pseudocode

+The above swap matrix has the effect to exchange any two random positions for a solution. \end{remark}